Mrs Jo Newton-Smith

 On a more personal note, I love gardening, property renovation and going to the theatre.

 I joined the Governing body as a parent governor in 2014 and in 2018 was appointed a co-opted governor.
-I have three children at the school, in years five, two and reception.
+I have three children at the school, in years six, three and one.

 I have been a journalist for over 12 years, working in London on various celebrity magazines and publications and now I am enjoying freelance status - which basically means working from home!
 I have had four celebrity biographies/published over the past three years and have relished talking to students about writing and journalism as a career at a number of different schools in the local area.
 My favourite published work is of course, ‘Cross Now Please!’